kucheriavii/udemy_economics/progress.md

 - 75. Using Lookup Functions (VLOOKUP) to Fill the Database Sheet
 - 77. FAQ: Why Net income should be 0?
 - 78. Using INDEX & MATCH as a Substitute for VLOOKUP
+- 79. XLOOKUP as a Substitute for VLOOKUP and INDEX&MATCH